openvinotoolkit/model_server/docs/python_support/quickstart.md

 infer_input._raw_content = data
 ```

-You've created InferInput object that will correspond to the servable input with the name "text" (more about it soon), shape of (number_of_encoded_bytes) and datatype "BYTES".
+You've created InferInput object that will correspond to the servable input with the name "text" (more about it soon), shape [len(data)] - where len(data) is the number of encoded bytes - and datatype "BYTES".
 The data itself has been written to a raw_content field.
 All of these values can be accessed on the server side.

 The last part would be to send this data to the server: